dotse/tls-fed-auth/tls-fed-auth.md

 ## Metadata Signing

-The federation metadata is signed with JWS and published using JWS JSON Serialization.
+The federation metadata is signed with JWS and published using JWS JSON Serialization according to the General JWS JSON Serialization Syntax defined in [@!RFC7515].
 It is RECOMMENDED that federation metadata signatures are created with algorithm _ECDSA using P-256 and SHA-256_ ("ES256") as defined in [@RFC7518].

 The following federation metadata signature protected headers are REQUIRED: